telecter/cmd-launcher/docs/API.md

 		Name:        "MyInstance",
 		Loader:      launcher.LoaderQuilt,
 		LoaderVersion: "latest",
+		Config: launcher.InstanceConfig{}
 })
 ```
 The `Loader` can be `LoaderQuilt`, `LoaderFabric`, or `LoaderVanilla`.

 `LoaderVersion`, if the mod loader is not vanilla, can either be set to `latest` for the latest version or a version of that specific mod loader.

+The `Config` field is an InstanceConfig struct with game options.
+Refer to the go reference to find its fields.

 ### Getting an instance
 If you have an instance that is already created, you can use the `FetchInstance` function to get it.